Cover for Robert Milton Sego's Obituary

 Sego

-Bob served a two and a half year mission for The Church of Jesus Christ of Latter-day Saints in Chile.
-He loved his Savior and he loved sharing the Gospel of Jesus Christ with the people of Chile.
-After his return, Bob and Nora were married on December 15, 1966, in the Mesa Arizona Temple.
+Bob served a mission for The Church of Jesus Christ of Latter-day Saints in Chile.
+He loved his Savior and he loved sharing the Gospel of Jesus Christ.
+After his return, Bob and Nora were married in the Mesa Arizona Temple.
 At his passing, they had been married for 59 years.

 Bob’s greatest joy and accomplishment in life were his family.
 He and Nora were blessed with five children: Stephanie Krueger (Bill), Laura Roberts (Art), Katherine Culpepper (Earl), Mary Atkin (Richard), and Mitchell Sego (Natalie).
-Bob was the proud Grandpa and “Potts” to 18 grandchildren.
+Bob was the proud Grandpa and “Potts” to 18 grandchildren and one great-grandchild.

 Bob will be remembered by his family in a private farewell in Kansas City, MO, and will be buried in Leavenworth National Cemetery.